 Age-Spending and Child Poverty in Luxembourg

 Despite Luxembourg’s high GDP per capita, child poverty remains a concern, especially among low-income families, single-parent households, and non-native households.
-In this context, well-designed child policy portfolios that emphasize efficiency, effectiveness, and equity are crucial for enhancing child well-being and reducing poverty.
+In this context, well-designed child policy portfolios that emphasise efficiency, effectiveness, and equity are crucial for enhancing child well-being and reducing poverty.

 This project was commissioned by UNICEF Luxembourg.
 The project runs from October 2024 to December 2024.